vicksonzero/SeventhSky3D/readme.md

 Avoid too much sun, as you may need to **look up:**.
 Try **stretching yourself** before playing, as this game is intense and requires you aiming at all angles.

+# Technical

+Built with unity 5.3.3f1

+No iOS build settings done, so if you want to build for iOS, you probably need to change the build config a little bit.

 # Credits

 ### Original game by TANAKA.U